Australian Government Linked Data Working Group

 Process

-We suggest this general process if you wish to publish an ontology to be used for Australian Government data, which means practically publishing it using some part of the data.gov.au domain:
+We suggest this general process if you wish to publish an ontology to be used for Australian Government data:

 • You will have to design this yourself!
 We can assist with recommending textbooks, people and tools, just ask